Good Enough Computing in Science (GECS)

 adapted from Austin Kleon, Steal Like an Artist

-As cheesy as it sounds, we are learning from you (probably more at this point) than you will learn from this course.
+We will learn from you more than you will learn from us at this course.
 Stupid question permission is granted.
 Suggestions, tips, and corrections are welcome!

 What this course is NOT?

-• Introduction to a specific programming language (e.g., Python, Bash, etc.)
+• Introduction to a specific programming language (e.g., Python, R, etc.)

 • Numerical simulations/modeling course